Becoming a dog walker is an awesome way to make money with a job that makes you happy.

 - Earn: $950-$1500 per month

-In operation since 1996 and with over one million (WOW!) pet visits and walks under their belt , this company trains their walkers and also expect them to keep detailed notes and records of their experiences.
+In operation since 1996 and with over one million (WOW!) pet visits and walks under its belt, this company trains its walkers and also expects them to keep detailed notes and records of their experiences.
 This company also puts a lot of stock into the connection between walkers and pets because, as they say, “real friends rub bellies.”

 - Earn: $17 per hour